microsoft/nni/docs/en_US/NAS/HardwareAwareNAS.rst

 In ``exp_config``, ``dummy_input`` is required for tracing shape info.

-End-to-end ProxylessNAS with latency constraints
+End-to-end ProxylessNAS with Latency Constraints
 ------------------------------------------------

 `ProxylessNAS <https://arxiv.org/pdf/1812.00332.pdf>`__ is a hardware-aware one-shot NAS algorithm.
 ProxylessNAS applies the expected latency of the model to build a differentiable metric and design efficient neural network architectures for hardware.
 The latency loss is added as a regularization term for architecture parameter optimization.
 In this example, nn-Meter provides a latency estimator to predict expected latency for the mixed operation on other types of mobile and edge hardware.